atsumura1130/magatama/autoupdate/README.md

 ## How to Slack Notyfy
 make `/root/bin/magatama_slack.sh`.
-require from maintenance-script, no +w parmission.
+require from maintenance-scripts, no +w parmission.

+## Version history
+- 1.00 - 2018.04.18 Akira Tsumura